Decided in Sigtuna June 12th 2012, Revised in Elblag 3rd Oct. 2012, in Tallinn Oct. 2nd 2013 and in Tallinn April 4th 2017.

 The board communicates via the web-site and mail and meets twice a year; once in connection with the yearly network meeting in the autumn, once as a board-meeting in the spring.
 At the spring – meeting the network-coordinators from each museum should be included.
 The board decides about the annual budget, the annual coordinator, the location for the coming board-meeting and about new partners and associated partners in the network.

-Gotland Museum coordinates the network in 2012.
-Thereafter the coordinative task rotates amongst the countries so that one museum is responsible for the network coordination for a period of one year.
-This also includes the organizing of the annual meeting.
+The coordinative task rotates amongst the countries so that one museum is responsible for the network coordination for a period of three years.
+This also includes the organizing of the annual meetings.

 The agenda of the annual network-meeting should include at least the following headlines:

-The network-coordinator should be discussed by the board at the spring-meeting and be decided two years ahead at the yearly network-meeting.
+The network-coordinator should be discussed by the board at the spring-meeting and be decided one year ahead at the yearly network-meeting.

 Most of the communication within the network and the groups is to be done via mail, social media and via the communication-forum on the web-site.
 Skype and video-conferences are other cost- and time- efficient variants.

 The project-group consists of one person (preferable the person who is responsible for the Baltic / international cooperation) from each museum.
 The group deals with the communication between the board, the museums and for the overall coordination and communication within each museum and within the network.
 To its help the group has a group of web-administrators /communicators.

 In addition each network museum may form any internal group it needs to supervise and coordinate the Baltic network tasks within the activities of each museum.

 Each Network Museum decides what kind of internal project/working group is most sufficient for their own needs.
 The Network Museums can also coordinate and engage other museums working with Baltic issues.